malusiT/Recipe-Repository/README.md

 # Recipe Repository

-Welcome to Recipe Repository, a web application for managing and sharing your favorite recipes.
+Welcome to Recipe Repository, a web application for storing, managing and sharing your personal favorite recipes.

 ## Features